JimmySoederstroem/advanced-webdev/FinalProject/Definition_and_Planning.md

 User goes to "Export Data" section.

-User selects a date range and chooses CSV or PDF format.
+User selects a date range and exports PDF.

 System generates the file and provides a download link.